African Genomics Program

 • Design more effective clinical trials.

-• Understand how medications can have varying impacts on people from different backgrounds.
+Understand how medications can have varying impacts on different people.

 • Develop improved preventive strategies by understanding who might be predisposed to certain conditions.